dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### Prototyping a Mockup

 A more developed mockup was created to showcase an example of a visual style guide that could be used and bring the ideas of in my low-fidelity wireframes to life.
+Visual design was created with Gestalt psychology principles in mind since there was minimal research conducted to evaluate the wireframes I created.

 <img src="/images/WorldCat3.jpg">
 <br>